mjmcnelis/RKM/README.md

 ## Runge-Kutta methods

 A list of Runge-Kutta methods in Butcher tableau notation can be found in `butcher_tables`.
-They are organized into two sub-categories: `standard` and `embedded`.
+They are organized into two sub-categories: `standard` for RKM and SDRK, and `embedded` for ERK.
 These are the methods I have gathered so far:

 <table>
-<tr><td>
+<tr valign="top"><td>

 |      Standard       |      |
 |:-------------------:|:----:|